Beshear vs. Bevin political showdown set in Kentucky

 Democratic strategist Mark Riddle predicted it will turn into a "political brawl."

-Bevin fired an opening shot Tuesday night while ridiculing Beshear's tactic during the primary campaign of touting his legal attacks against his administration.
+Bevin fired an opening shot Tuesday night, ridiculing how Beshear campaigned on his legal challenges of the Bevin administration.

 "It's a lot of empty talk, but this is what we've been getting from Beshears," Bevin said Tuesday night.
 "And now the people will have this choice — if they want four more years of empty Beshear. ...
 I don't think they do."